cajacko/writing/writing/no-voting.md

 ## What is the problem that my vote will help to solve?

 Errr...making a better world...duh!

 Voting is about choosing who you think would make you (depending how selfless you are 😇) and your country (and by extension the world 🌍) better off compared to the other candidates.
 This could mean who will do less harm, as well as who will do most good.
 Either way the goal is the same, try and make yourself (again depending on 😇) and as many people as happy as possible.

 It's always possible to improve the world.
 There's no cap on how awesome we can be, unless maybe we find a way to keep every living thing in a constant state of eternal happiness, even past the heat death of the universe.

-##How big of a problem is it?
+## How big of a problem is it?

-When making the world a better place we can look at Maslow's Hierarchy of Needs to figure out what problems to be solving and how important those problems are.
+When making the world a better place we can look at Maslow's Hierarchy of Needs to figure out what problems we may need to solve and how important those problems are.
 For a full breakdown of Maslow's Hierarchy of Needs go here, otherwise I'll assume you're somewhat familiar.

 ![Maslow](../assets/maslows-hierarchy-of-needs.svg)